The 2022 Badjura Award goes to Milena Zupančič, film and theatre actress

 With her work that reaches beyond cinema and theatre, Milena Zupančič has left a lasting mark in Slovenia’s cultural and social landscape.
 Presenting the Badjura Lifetime Achievement Award to Ms Milena Zupančič is, therefore, an opportunity to show our deep respect for a creative journey that has spanned more than fifty years.
 Milena Zupančič’s inexhaustible creativity continues to amaze and makes us believe she is nowhere near her final curtain.

-Chair of the jury for the 2019 Badjura Award
+Chair of the panel of judges for the 2022 Badjura Award